vim-fuzzbox/fuzzbox.vim/README.md

 - \<CTRL-P> or \<Up> moves up by one line in the menu window
 - \<CTRL-N> or \<Down> moves down by one line in the menu window
-- \<PageUp> scrolls up one page in the preview window
+- \<PageUp> scrolls up half a page in the menu window
-- \<PageDown> scrolls down one page in the preview window
+- \<PageDown> scrolls down half a page in the menu window
 - \<CTRL-U> scrolls up half a page in the preview window
 - \<CTRL-D> scrolls down half a page in the preview window
 - \<CTRL-B> or \<Home> moves the cursor to the start of the prompt